 In conclusion, as we continue to work in an arena where we are able to get more and more information on each individual cancer, whether it be the stage, histological type, genetic mutational status, or any other variable, we should work to incorporate this information into a more patient specific surveillance regimen to optimize our use of CT scans and better serve our patients.
 Our data suggests that the timing of recurrence differs significantly based on stage such that few stage I patients have recurrences within 2 years following surgical resection, however these patients currently get scans every 6 months in the first two years.
 Although more investigation is warranted, our data may help support recommending less frequent scans in the early post-operative period.
 Optimal timing of CT surveillance based on peak recurrence rates has the potential to eliminate unnecessary testing and expense for healthcare systems.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
 This study has been approved by an institutional review board at Stanford University.
 Protocol #39411.
 This study will not affect the future management of the patients.
 Informed consent was not obtained for this retrospective study as information was taken through chart review.
 The patient’s personal data was secured using REDCAP.

 - Rice D, Kim HW, Sabichi A, et al. The risk of second primary tumors after resection of stage I nonsmall cell lung cancer.
 Ann Thorac Surg 2003;76:1001-7; discussion 1007-8.
 [Crossref] [PubMed]